cloudfoundry-community/bosh-vault/local-dev/vault/README.md

 ```

-### Audit Device
+## Audit Devices
 This test vault is setup to send audit data to stdout.
-This was done with the following command:
+This was configured with the following command:

 ```
 vault audit enable file file_path=stdout